CAPApplicationVersion

 expression: scalar(sum(avg_over_time(current_sessions{job="cav-cap-app-v1-cap-backend-svc",namespace="cap-ns"}[2h]))) <= bool 5

-The type of the deployment is important to indicate how the operator handles this workload (for example, injection of destinations to be used by the approuter).
+The type of the deployment indicates how the operator handles this workload (for example, injection of destinations used by the Approuter).
 Valid values are:

-• Service to indicate workloads that are tenant agnostic.
+• Service to indicate workloads that are tenant-agnostic.

-You can define optional attributes such as replicas, env, resources, probes, securityContext, initContainers and ports to configure the deployment.
+You can define optional attributes such as replicas, env, resources, probes, securityContext, initContainers, and ports to configure the deployment.

 Port configuration

-It’s possible to define which (and how many) ports exposed by a deployment container are exposed inside the cluster (via services of type ClusterIP).
+You can define which ports (and how many) exposed by a deployment container are made available inside the cluster (via Services of type ClusterIP).
 The port definition includes a name in addition to the port number being exposed.

-For deploymentDefinition, other than type Router it would be possible to specify a routerDestinationName which would be used as a named destination injected into the approuter.
+For deploymentDefinition types other than Router, you can specify a routerDestinationName that is used as a named destination injected into the Approuter.

 Monitoring configuration

-For each workload of type deployment in a CAPApplicationVersion, it is possible to define:
+For each deployment workload in a CAPApplicationVersion, you can define:

-1. Deletion rules: A criteria based on metrics which when satisfied signifies that the workload can be removed
+1. Deletion rules: Criteria based on metrics that, when satisfied, indicate the workload can be removed.

-2. Scrape configuration: Configuration which defines how metrics are scraped from the workload service.
+2. Scrape configuration: Defines how metrics are scraped from the workload service.

 Details of how to configure workload monitoring can be found here.